 - Shared courses will be listed and transcripted in the same way any other credit course is listed and transcripted at each enrolling institution.

-- All shared courses will use the SBCTC eLearning shared course Grading Policy and meet the deadlines for grade submission as listed in our course calendar.
+- All shared courses will use the SBCTC Educational Technology shared course Grading Policy and meet the deadlines for grade submission as listed in our course calendar.

 - Grade disputes will be governed by the policies of the college where the student is enrolled.

-- Colleges using SBCTC eLearning to share a course with other colleges will be billed $55 per student for enrollments and provided a report with information on enrollments from other colleges.
+- Colleges using SBCTC Educational Technology to share a course with other colleges will be billed $55 per student for enrollments and provided a report with information on enrollments from other colleges.
 The hiring college is responsible for billing those colleges for instruction costs.

-- For colleges that have hired an instructor for a system-owned shared course SBCTC eLearning will invoice enrolling colleges $55 per credit, per student.
+- For colleges that have hired an instructor for a system-owned shared course SBCTC Educational Technology will invoice enrolling colleges $55 per credit, per student.
 The hiring college is responsible for the instructor’s contract

 - Billing for system-owned shared courses is a pass-through process; there is no need to invoice SBCTC Educational Technology.
 The college will either receive a check for the amount owed or an invoice for that quarter’s instruction fees.
 For example, if the instruction fees due to the college are higher than the invoiced 10th day fees then the college would receive a check for the difference.
 If the amount due from the college is higher than the college’s instruction fees (or if the college did not hire any instructors) then the college will receive an invoice for that amount.

 Last Modified: 12/27/18 9:01 AM